magenta/magenta/magenta/models/rl_tuner/README.md

 *	Finally, use `generate_music_sequence` to generate a melody with your trained model!
 You can also call this function before training, to see how the model's songs have improved with training!
-If you set the `visualize_probs` parameter to True, it will also plot the note probabilities of the model over time.
+If you set the `visualize_probs` parameter to *True*, it will also plot the note probabilities of the model over time.

 ## Running the code
 To train the model you can use the provided jupyter notebook ([rl_tuner.ipynb][ipynb]), or, you can simply run:

 ```
-bazel run magenta/models/rl_tuner:rl_tuner_train --
+bazel run magenta/models/rl_tuner:rl_tuner_train
---note_rnn_checkpoint_dir 'path' --midi_primer 'primer.mid'
 ```

 ## Tuning your own model